 ADHD, iPads, sleep and concentration problems: Shedding new light on ADHD?

 Most parents are aware that no two children are the same.
 Accordingly, we know that no two children with ADHD are the same, even though they share the same “diagnosis”.
 Oddly enough, this principle is only recently beginning to get accepted in psychiatry.
-Over the last few years, it has become clearer that the treatment of ADHD with psychostimulants such as Ritalin only has sustained effects beyond 2 years in 30-40% of the patients.
-These recent findings indicate that we should accept the possibility of more than one cause for ADHD and that – from a neurobiological perspective – it is not a homogeneous disorder.
-This development is often referred to as ‘Personalized Medicine’ or ‘Precision Medicine’, wherein the diversity of causes for “ADHD behavior”, with most likely a corresponding diversity in the required treatment approaches, is the starting point.
-At Brainclinics for the last 10-15 years we have conducted research on such ADHD subgroups.
-These studies indicate a subgroup among children with ADHD, in which brain activity (as measured with the Electroencephalogram, or EEG) shows clear signs of drowsiness.
-This subgroup also appears to be the group that respond well to psychostimulant medication (such as Ritalin) and neurofeedback.
-Conceptually, it is also very understandable that a psychostimulant should have an effect when there are signs of drowsiness.
+Over the last few years, it has become increasingly clear that the treatment of ADHD with psychostimulants such as Ritalin only has sustained effects beyond 2 years in 30-40% of the patients.
+Recent insights of this kind make it clear that we can assume that there can be various causes of ADHD, and that – from a neurobiological perspective – it is not a homogeneous disorder that logically therefore cannot be remedied with one homogeneous treatment for everyone.
+The development in which diversity in possible causes that can explain “ADHD behavior” is the starting point, and in all likelihood requires different treatment approaches depending on the cause, is often referred to as ‘Personalized Medicine’ or ‘Precision Medicine’.
+Brainclinics specializes in the above-mentioned “Personalized Medicine” for ADHD, using applied brain research such as EEG research, neuropsychological research, and innovative new treatments such as neurofeedback in the treatment of ADHD and magnetic brain stimulation (rTMS for depression).
+Within Brainclinics, we have conducted various studies over the past 10-15 years into subgroups within ADHD.
+These studies show that there is a subgroup of children with ADHD, where the brain activity (as measured with the Electroencephalogram, or EEG) shows clear signs of fatigue or drowsiness.
+This subgroup appears to be the same group that responds well to medication (including Ritalin) and neurofeedback.
+Conceptually it can be understood that a stimulant (psychostimulant) has a beneficial effect on signs of fatigue.

-Over the last 10 years, we have extensively investigated the use of neurofeedback as a treatment for ADHD.
+Over the last 10 years, we have also focused on non-pharmacological treatment and have extensively investigated the use of neurofeedback, a treatment in which direct feedback is given on brain activity, as a treatment for ADHD.
+Based on this, a learning process takes place where clients intend to learn how to switch certain brain networks on and off.
+This often results in an improvement in sleep and an improvement in ADHD complaints such as attention and impulsiveness.
 Unfortunately, some parties are ‘over-claiming’ all kinds of uses of neurofeedback.
-When consulting the Internet, one would almost think that neurofeedback is a panacea for everything.
-In addition, there is a wide variety in “neurofeedback methods” applied, of which some are well investigated and known to have good clinical effects in ADHD.
-However, there are also many questionable methods, which have not been investigated at all.
-In summary, one should have relatively most confidence in therapists who claim less (e.g., who limit themselves to the treatment of ADHD).
+When consulting the internet, one would almost think that neurofeedback is a panacea for everything.
+In addition, there is a wide variety in “neurofeedback methods” applied, of which some are well investigated with clear indications that they have an effect in the treatment of ADHD (Arns, Heinrich & Strehl, 2013, follow up meta-analyse referentie).
+However, there are also many questionable methods, which have not been investigated at all, claiming that it helps with ADHD and many other conditions such as OCD, burnout, addiction etc. In summary, one should have relatively most confidence in therapists who claim less (e.g., who limit themselves to the treatment of ADHD).
 And, just like regular ADHD treatment should be carried out by a trained psychologist, the same should apply to neurofeedback treatment (and this is often not the case).

-In working with neurofeedback and ADHD, we have noticed for years that the most common “side effect” reported by patients, was that they slept better, even when no sleeping problems were present.
-Based on this fact and other scientific studies explaining this “sleep enhancing effect” of neurofeedback, we recently published a model that relates sleep problems to symptoms in the ADHD spectrum, such as concentration problems, impulsivity, etc. (Arns & Kenemans, 2012).
+In working with neurofeedback and ADHD, we have noticed for years that the most common “side effect” reported by patients, was that they slept better, even when no sleeping problems were apparent.
+Based on this fact and other scientific studies explaining this “sleep enhancing effect” of neurofeedback, we published a model that relates sleep problems to symptoms in the ADHD spectrum, such as concentration problems, impulsivity, etc. (Arns & Kenemans, 2012).

 What does this relationship between sleep problems and ‘symptoms of ADHD’ entail?

-It is known that various sleep disorders are more common among children with ADHD, such as Restless Legs Syndrome (RLS) and sleep-breathing problems or sleep apnea (manifested through snoring, and a temporary cessation of breathing during sleep).
-Interestingly, it was observed in several studies that treating sleep disorders such as RLS and sleep apnea also resulted in a substantial improvement in ADHD complaints.
-Another – more subtle – sleeping problem that occurs in 70-80% of children and adults with ADHD, is sleep onset insomnia (SOI), i.e. having trouble falling asleep at an age-appropriate bedtime.
-This is not just a subjective complaint; it can be determined objectively by measuring the release of melatonin (sleep hormone) in the evening, according to Dutch researchers.
+Delayed melatonin release and the associated difficulty falling asleep is something that is becoming more common.
 For a better understanding of this matter, it is important to know that, besides rods and cones (responsible for processing visual information), we also have a third receptor in our eyes, the melanopsin receptor.
-This receptor is sensitive to blue light only and is responsible for the regulation of our biological clock.
-Blue light in the morning – in line with the time of day that sunlight is most intense – is what our biological clock has evolved against through the last millions of years.
-Likewise, excessive exposure to blue light in the evening leads to a suppression of the sleep hormone melatonin, thereby postponing the feeling of being tired resulting in people falling asleep later.
-The old-fashioned light bulb or incandescent light mainly emits light in the red spectrum and hardly any light in the blue spectrum.
+This receptor is sensitive to light, and most specifically to blue light, and plays a role in the regulation of our biological clock.
+Sunlight has – especially in the morning – a peak in the blue spectrum.
+Exposure to blue light in the morning – in line with the time of day that sunlight is most intense – is when our biological clock is set.
+In this way the biological clock functions simultaneously with the 24-hour day-night rhythm of the earth.
+However, excessive exposure to blue light in the evening (after natural sun set) leads to a suppression of the sleep hormone melatonin, thereby postponing the feeling of being tired resulting in people falling asleep later.
+The old-fashioned light bulb or incandescent light mainly emits light in the (infra)red spectrum and hardly any light in the blue spectrum.
 In contrast, modern LED lamps and energy saving lamps (CFL), as well as tablets, computer screens and mobile phones have a peak in the blue spectrum and thus emit a lot of blue light (just look at the ‘blue’ reflection on someone’s face when behind a smartphone or tablet in the dark).
-Exposure to these light sources at the ‘wrong’ time of day, i.e. in the evening, can disrupt our biological clock and make us fall asleep at a later time, hence causing the sleep restriction mentioned above.
-Interestingly, this effect can be reversed by increasing blue light exposure in the morning.
+Exposure to these light sources at an unnatural time of day, i.e. in the evening, can disrupt our biological clock and make us fall asleep at a later time, hence causing the sleep restriction mentioned above.
+Interestingly, this effect can be canceled out by increasing blue light exposure in the morning.

-What is the role of iPads, PCs and LED lamps?
-And prevention of ADHD?
+What is the role of iPads, PCs and LED lamps, and prevention of ADHD?